top of page

 • An emergency technique where a rescuer breathes into the victim's mouth to inflate their lungs, providing them with oxygen.

-• The rescuer also checks for any obstruction in the airway and may use head-tilt, chin-lift maneuvers to open the airway before giving breaths.
+• Procedure: The rescuer first checks for airway obstructions and may use the head-tilt, chin-lift maneuver to open the airway before giving breaths.

 2. Bag-Valve-Mask (BVM) Ventilation:

-• Involves using a hand-held device to provide positive pressure ventilation to a patient who is not breathing or is breathing inadequately.
+• A hand-held device is used to provide positive pressure ventilation for a patient who is not breathing or breathing inadequately.

-• It requires training to be used effectively, ensuring that air is directed into the lungs rather than the stomach.
+• Usage: Requires training to ensure that air is directed into the lungs and not the stomach.

 3. Mechanical Ventilators:

-• Used in hospital settings for patients who are critically ill and unable to breathe on their own.
+• Machines used in hospitals for critically ill patients who are unable to breathe on their own.

 Related Posts